Notes On Super Riemann Surfaces And Their Moduli: Picture-Changing On A Super Riemann Surface

 The picture-changing procedure can still be used to map a holomorphic section $\sigma=\phi(z|\theta)[\d z|\d\theta]$ of $\BBer(\Sigma)$ to a closed holomorphic 1-form $\mu$.
 One way to do this is to work away from $z=0$ with superconformal coordinates $z|\psi$, where $\psi=\sqrt z \theta$.
 In these coordinates, we can simply use eqn. (\ref{pogo}), which can then be transformed back to the coordinates $z|\theta$, which are regular at $z=0$.
 However, it is just as easy and more instructive to repeat the above derivation.
 Eqn. (\ref{hope}) becomes

 The Berezin integral over $\eta$ and $\d\eta$ now gives

 This formula has the important property that the coefficient of $\d\theta$ vanishes at $z=0$.
 In other words, if $\sigma$ is an arbitrary holomorphic section of $\BBer(\Sigma)$, then $\mu$ vanishes when restricted to the Ramond divisor $\F$ at $z=0$, though it is otherwise an arbitrary closed holomorphic 1-form.
 (The restriction of a 1-form to the divisor $z=0$ is defined by setting $z=\d z=0$.)
-Thus in the presence of a Ramond divisor, the picture-changing map from a holomorphic section of $\BBer(\Sigma)$ to a closed holomorphic 1-form fails to be a $1-1$ map.
-(The same argument as in footnote \ref{zasp} shows, both here and in the more general cases considered below, that this map is $1-1$ globally if and only if this is the case near each Ramond divisor.)
+Thus in the presence of a Ramond divisor, the picture-changing map from a holomorphic section of $\BBer(\Sigma)$ to a closed holomorphic 1-form may fail to be a $1-1$ map.

 To understand why this happens, let us consider the special case that $\Sigma$ is split, with reduced space $\Sigma_\red$.
 In the absence of Ramond divisors, $\Sigma$ is the total space of the fibration $\Pi T^{1/2}\to \Sigma_\red$, where $T^{1/2}$ is a square root of the tangent bundle of $\Sigma_\red$.
-In the presence of Ramond punctures at points $p_1,\dots, p_{n_\Ra}\in\Sigma_\red$, corresponding to divisors $\F_1,\dots,\F_{n_\Ra}\in \Sigma$, $T^{1/2}$ is replaced by a line bundle $\RR$ with an isomorphism
+In the presence of Ramond punctures at points $p_1,\dots, p_{\sn_\Ra}\in\Sigma_\red$, corresponding to divisors $\F_1,\dots,\F_{\sn_\Ra}\in \Sigma$, $T^{1/2}$ is replaced by a line bundle $\RR$ with an isomorphism

 An odd section of $\BBer(\Sigma)$ has the form $\alpha(z)[\d z|\d\theta]$, where now $\alpha$ is a section of $K\otimes \RR\to\Sigma_\red$ (as usual, $K=T^*\Sigma_\red$).
 Adding Ramond punctures makes $\RR$ more negative, making it more difficult to find an odd holomorphic section of $\BBer(\Sigma)$.
 On the other hand, a closed holomorphic 1-form which is odd takes the form $\d(\theta f(z))$, where now $f(z)$ is a section of $\RR^{-1}$.
 Adding Ramond punctures makes $\RR^{-1}$ more positive, increasing the supply of closed holomorphic 1-forms which are odd.
 So as soon as $\RR $ is more negative than $T^{1/2}$, there is no correspondence between closed holomorphic 1-forms and holomorphic sections of $\BBer(\Sigma)$.